NinerBull/tRP3_RPNameInQuests/README.md

 From here, you'll have multiple options to select from.
 Note that these options are OOC Character Specific.

 * Choose from the dropdown how NPCs should address you when they say your name.
 This is "Title + First Name + Last Name" by default.
-* Select if NPCs should address your character by your TRP 3 IC Race Name.
+* Select if NPCs should address your character by your TRP3 Race Name.
 This is disabled by default.
-* Select if NPCs should address your character by your TRP 3 IC Class Name.
+* Select if NPCs should address your character by your TRP3 Class Name.
 This is disabled by default.

 ## Compatibility